rozgo/Open-Transactions/testwallet/API-README.txt

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=perl5

-This builds OTAPI.bundle, which you can use in your Perl project via the file OTAPI.pm
+This builds otapi.bundle, which you can use in your Perl project via the file otapi.pm

 Problems BUILDING?
 Check the version of Perl being included / linked in the Makefile, and make sure it matches the location on your system.
 You might have 5.10.1 instead of 5.10.0

 Problems RUNNING?
-One user reported a segmentation fault on his Mac.
+One user reported a segmentation fault on his MAC OS X.
-It was later determined that the user was building with version 5.10.1, but running perl version 5.8.8, which was segfaulting.
-Try EXPLICITLY running the correct version of perl at the command line, by typing perl5.10.0 or perl5.10.1, instead of just typing perl, when you run the software.
+It was later determined that the user was building with perl 5.10.1, but running perl version 5.8.8, which was segfaulting.
+So, try EXPLICITLY running the correct version of perl at the command line, by typing perl5.10.0 or perl5.10.1, instead of just typing perl, when you run the software.
 (This fixed the problem for me on my Mac.)
+Example:
 $
-$
-$ perl -e "use OTAPI;"
+$ perl -e "use otapi;"
 Segmentation fault
 $
 $
-$ perl5.10.0 -e "use OTAPI;"
+$ perl5.10.0 -e "use otapi;"
 $
 $
 $

-(Notice, no segfault when I do it the second way -- because I am running the correct version of perl that time.)
+Notice: no segfault when I do it the second way -- because I am running the correct version of perl that time.
+Try it both ways to test on your own computer which one is right.

+PERL NOTE!!!
+There is now a TOP LEVEL option for building perl5!
+Since some platforms require XmlRpc and OTLib to be rebuilt with certain flags, I made it easy by adding a top-level target, since we have a client developer who is actively targeting perl.

+TO USE IT:

+	cd Open-Transactions; make clean; make perl5;

+It's that easy!
+To test it on the command line:

+$ cd testwallet
+$
+$ perl5.10.0   (or just perl, depending on your system) use otapi;
+otapi::OT_API_Init("/full-path-goes-here/Open-Transactions/testwallet/data_folder");
+otapi::OT_API_LoadWallet("wallet.xml");
+^D
+Loading wallet: Fellow Traveler's test wallet, version: 1.0

+(Etc. The entire wallet loaded.)

 --------------------------------